apache/druid/docs/tutorials/tutorial-rollup.md

 ## Example data

-For this tutorial, you use a small sample of network flow event data, representing packet and byte counts for traffic from a source to a destination IP address that occurred within a particular second.
+For this tutorial, you use a small sample of network flow event data, representing IP traffic.
+The data contains packet and byte counts from a source IP address to a destination IP address.

 ```json
 {"timestamp":"2018-01-01T01:01:35Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":20,"bytes":9024}